dayoesq/social-media-app/README.md

 Social Media React Frontend

 For demonstration purposes only, this project is not complete yet.
-The project is inspired by the combination of Facebook and Twetter.
+The project is inspired by the combination of Facebook and Twitter.

 Required Steps for Testing